 The Division of Infectious Diseases, part of the Department of Medicine, is composed of two sections led by two highly distinguished co-directors who work closely together to ensure a fully-integrated multidisciplinary program.

-William Powderly, MD, leads the clinical section, which manages the patient care, graduate and post-graduate medical education, and clinical research missions of the Division.
+William Powderly, MD, the J. William Campbell Professor of Medicine, leads the clinical section, which manages the patient care, graduate and post-graduate medical education, and clinical research missions of the Division.
+Dr. Powderly is the Larry J. Shapiro Director of the Institute for Public Health and the director of the Center for Global Health.

 Daniel Goldberg, MD, PhD, shares responsibility for the educational program and heads the basic sciences research mission of the Division.